Choitek/mmmros-docs/README.md

   - `mmm/dimensions/chestToShoulder`: the horizontal length from the middle of the chest to the middle of the shoulder joint
   - `mmm/dimensions/shoulderToElbow`: the distance from the middle of the shoulder joint to the middle of the elbow joint
   - `mmm/dimensions/elbowToWrist`: the distance from the middle of the elbow joint to the end of the arm
-  - `wheelSeparation`: the length between the wheels
+  - `mmm/dimensions/wheelSeparation`: the length between the wheels
-  - `wheelRadius`: the radius of the wheels
+  - `mmm/dimensions/wheelRadius`: the radius of the wheels

 - `mmm/ACTUATOR_NAME/min` and `mmm/ACTUATOR_NAME/max`
   Specifies the minimum and maximum limits of the various actuators in the MMM robot.
 Replace `ACTUATOR_NAME` with the name of the `move_command` message field to return the limiting values.
 These are for your use only in limiting the values of sent to the robot.
 The `mmm` node does clamp down your values, but it has no way of signaling back that this has happened.
 There is an example of these parameters in use in the [teleop tutorial](tutorials/teleop.md).